KarenH030/complex-number-operations/README.md

 # complex-number-operations
-Operations with complex numers ( struct that has real and unreal parts ).
+Namespace with complex numers ( struct that has real and unreal parts ) and operations with them .